Viburnum plicatum aka Japanese Snowball

 Common names

-Japanese Snowball, Hydrangea
+Japanese Snowball, Hydrangea, Snowball Bush

-How to care for Japanese Snowball
+How difficult is it to take care of Japanese Snowball

 Japanese Snowball is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.